liambll/blog-archive/_posts/2017-07-09-hypothesis-testing.markdown

 __P-value__
 After observing data (by collecting evidence), we can calculate certain test statistics __T__.
 P-value is the probability, given the null hypothesis, of the test statistic __T__ at least as extreme in the direction of the alternative hypothesis as what was observed.

 * If the P-value is small, say less than or equal to \\(\alpha\\), we did not observe the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
 Therefore, null hypothesis is "unlikely" and we reject the null hypothesis.
-* If the P-value is large, say more than α, we in deed observed the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
+* If the P-value is large, say more than \\(\alpha\\), we in deed observed the test statistic __T__ at least as extreme in the direction of the alternative hypothesis.
 Therefore, null hypotehsis is "likely" and we fail to reject the null hypotehsis.

 ## 2. Common Hypothesis test